Modern Slavery Act 2015 Slavery, Human Trafficking & Child Labour Statement

 Our business is made up of one administration centre in Bedford, UK and storage and distribution in UK, France, and Germany.
 Our external supplier network is predominantly based within the EU region with some supplies being sourced from Asia and USA.
 Our Purchasing team coordinate the suppliers and maintain social audits on suppliers outside of the EU region.
 To do this, we utilise the services of the following companies: Asia Quality Focus (AQF) & QIMA who monitor social audits on our behalf.

-Carlton Packaging has a zero-tolerance approach to modern slavery both within the business and within its supply chain.
+Carlton Packaging has a zero-tolerance approach to modern slavery and child labour both within the business and within its supply chain.

-As a business, Carlton Packaging maintains relationships with many different organisations in its supply chain, as well as directly employing numbers of people locally.
+As a business Carlton Packaging maintains relationships with many different organisations in its supply chain, as well as directly employing numbers of people locally.
 We are committed to acting ethically and with integrity in all our business dealings and relationships and to implementing and enforcing effective systems and controls to ensure modern slavery is not taking place anywhere in our own business or in any of our supply chains.
+With the procedures we have in place, Carlton recruits with integrity and holds audits on organisations it comes in touch with to ensure that child labour is not within the company.

 Our Anti-Slavery and Human Trafficking Policy governs our approach to modern slavery in our own and in our supplier’s businesses.
 It underpins our approach and is used to inform our annual statement on slavery and human trafficking.